Ashley Theophane: Theophane vs Amidu

 His comeback fight came against Yakubu Amidu.
 Amidu won some rounds, but ultimately Theophane was the better man.
 Despite being behind on the scorecards, Amidu didn't fight with any urgency even in the last round, which Theophane clearly won, cementing the win via unanimous decision.

 World Tour

 Ashley parted company with Mayweather Promotions, a year early than his 3-year extended contract due to lack of fights over the two previous years.

-He went on a world tour which saw him, fighting and winning in Germany, USA, Hungary twice, Ghana, Poland, Mexico, Romania, Denmark and UAE from December 2017 to October 2019.
+He went on a world tour which saw him, fighting and winning in Germany, US, Hungary twice, Ghana, Poland, Mexico, Romania, Denmark and UAE from December 2017 to October 2019.

 On 5 October 2019, Theophane squared off against veteran Kassim Ouma.
 Both fighters fought carefully, Theophane perhaps being the more cautious one.
 Most of the fight did not offer too much entertainment for the fans, apart from the finals rounds which were more action-packed.
 The fight looked close, but the judges saw it as a clear victory for Theophane, scoring it 100–91, 99–91 and 98–92 in favor of the Brit.

 Theophane ended the tour after achieving 50 professional victories.